 MLT 1413.
 IMMUNOLOGY/SEROLOGY.
 This course covers the science of immunology and serology body defenses.
 Included are basic antigen-antibody reactions, complement action, cellular response, humoral immune response, and the basic serological procedures used to aid in the detection of certain diseases.
 Throughout this course, special emphasis is placed on correlating laboratory results with the patient's probable condition.
+3 semester Credit Hours: Lecture, 2 hrs.; Laboratory, 2 hrs.

 MLT 1515.
 CLINICAL CHEMISTRY.
 Study of human biochemistry as an aid in the diagnosis of disease processes.
 Chemistry procedures performed on body fluids for aiding in diagnosis of disease processes.
-Prerequisite: Approved Chemistry Elective 5 Semester Credit Hours: Lecture, 3 hours; Laboratory, 4 hrs.
+Prerequisite: Approved Chemistry Elective.
+5 Semester Credit Hours: Lecture, 3 hours; Laboratory, 4 hrs.

 MLT 2424.
 IMMUNOHEMATOLOGY.
 This course includes collection, processing, storage, and utilization of blood components.
 It also includes the study of immunological principles and procedures for blood typing, cross matching, antibody detection, identification, and investigation of hemolytic disease of the fetus and newborn.
+4 Semester Credit Hours: Lecture, 2 hrs.; Laboratory, 4 hrs.

 MLT 2522.
-PATHOGENIC MICROBIOLOGY I. MLT 2522 Pathogenic Microbiology I Basic skills, principles, and techniques for the staining, culturing, isolation, and identification of parasites, viruses, and fungi of medical physiology, life cycles, and epidemiology of parasites with emphasis on human pathogenic parasites.
+PATHOGENIC MICROBIOLOGY I. MLT 2522 Pathogenic Microbiology I

+Basic skills, principles, and techniques for the staining, culturing, isolation, and identification of parasites, viruses, and fungi of medical physiology, life cycles, and epidemiology of parasites with emphasis on human pathogenic parasites.
 Identification of the parasites, viruses, and fungi from human material is also included.
 2 Semester Credit Hours: Lecture, 1 hr.; Laboratory, 2 hrs.

 MLT 2614.
 PATHOGENIC MICROBIOLOGY II.
 Basic skills, principles, and techniques for the staining, culturing, isolation, and identification of microorganisms of medical importance are emphasized in this course.
 Included are techniques used in determining the sensitivity of pathogenic bacteria to different antibiotic and other drugs.
+4 Semester Credit Hours: Lecture, 2 hrs.; Laboratory, 4 hrs.